"I think I look younger and it makes me feel more confident and I am aging. Everyone was extremely nice and highly qualified."05/03/16

 Some of your hair around the incision may fall out and may temporarily be a bit thinner.
 Normal growth will usually resume within a few weeks or months.
 Permanent hair loss is rare.

 Incision site pain is usually minimal, but can be controlled with medication, if necessary.
-Endoscopic forehead lift patients usually experience less of the itching sensation felt by patients who have had the classic forehead lift.

 The stitches or staples used to close the incisions are usually removed within a week and the temporary fixation screws within two weeks.